Follow this advice for quitting your addiction to unhealthy foods.

 it will help curb your hunger as well.

-Don't buy junk food in the first place.
+Don't buy junk food in the first place

 you don't have junk food in the house or office, you can't reach for it.

-Schedule a monthly clean-up to remove any unhealthy food that may have sneaked
+Schedule a monthly cleanup to remove any unhealthy food that may have sneaked

-in.
+in to your kitchen or desk drawer.
 Avoid buying candies, chips, cookies, and other processed packaged foods at

 the grocery.
-Hit the produce aisle instead!
+Fill your cart with items from the produce aisle instead!

-Skip food rewards.
+Skip food rewards

 should definitely celebrate your diet successes, but that doesn't mean you